Chimoio Manica, Mozambique Travel Guide

 Variable, as chapas wait until full.

 For more direct or comfortable travel, conventional taxis are an option.
-Ride-sharing apps like Uber or Bolt are not commonly available or operational in Chimoio, mainly being found in Maputo.
+Ride-ride-sharing apps such As uber or Bolt are not commonly available or operational in Chimoio, mainly being found in Maputo.

 Generally safe for daytime travel, but remain watchful for petty theft.